JohnnyPeng123/Text_Network_Analysis_on_Typical_Elements_of_Netflix_Movies/README.md

-# Analysis on Typical Elements of Movies on Netflix
+# Text Network Analysis on Typical Elements of Movies on Netflix

-A quick analysis on the typical elements of movies from various genres based on the "Netflix Movies and TV Shows" dataset on Kaggle. (link below) https://www.kaggle.com/shivamb/netflix-shows
+A quick analysis on the typical elements of movies from various genres based on the "Netflix Movies and TV Shows" dataset on Kaggle.

+https://www.kaggle.com/shivamb/netflix-shows

 The main visualization tool that I used back then was InfraNodus.
 It is more useful than Word Cloud when you want to explore the relationship (e.g. co-occurrence) between the words, and there is no coding skill required to use it.